ef-lab/ethopy_control/docs/environment-variables.md

 # Environment Variables Configuration

-The SQL Control Manager requires specific environment variables to be set. **The application will refuse to start** without the required security-critical variables.
+The ethopy control requires specific environment variables to be set. **The application will refuse to start** without the required security-critical variables.

 ## Required Variables